rails/rails/guides/source/configuring.md

 * `config.asset_host` sets the host for the assets.
 Useful when CDNs are used for hosting assets, or when you want to work around the concurrency constraints built-in in browsers using different domain aliases.
 Shorter version of `config.action_controller.asset_host`.

 * `config.autoload_once_paths` accepts an array of paths from which Rails will autoload constants that won't be wiped per request.
-Relevant if `config.cache_classes` is `false`, which is the case in development mode by default.
+Relevant if `config.cache_classes` is `false`, which is the default in the development environment.
 Otherwise, all autoloading happens only once.
 All elements of this array must also be in `autoload_paths`.
 Default is an empty array.

 * `config.autoload_paths` accepts an array of paths from which Rails will autoload constants.
 Default is all directories under `app`.
 It is no longer recommended to adjust this.
 See [Autoloading and Reloading Constants](autoloading_and_reloading_constants.html#autoload-paths)

 * `config.add_autoload_paths_to_load_path` says whether autoload paths have to be added to `$LOAD_PATH`.
 This flag is `true` by default, but it is recommended to be set to `false` in `:zeitwerk` mode early, in `config/application.rb`.
 Zeitwerk uses absolute paths internally, and applications running in `:zeitwerk` mode do not need `require_dependency`, so models, controllers, jobs, etc. do not need to be in `$LOAD_PATH`.
 Setting this to `false` saves Ruby from checking these directories when resolving `require` calls with relative paths, and saves Bootsnap work and RAM, since it does not need to build an index for them.

 * `config.cache_classes` controls whether or not application classes and modules should be reloaded if they change.
-Defaults to `false` in development mode, and `true` in production mode.
-In `test` mode, the default is `false` if Spring is installed, `true` otherwise.
+Defaults to `false` in the development environment, and `true` in production.
+In the test environment, the default is `false` if Spring is installed, `true` otherwise.

 * `config.beginning_of_week` sets the default beginning of week for the application.
 Accepts a valid day of week as a symbol (e.g. `:monday`).